 \subsection{When $X$ uses a general memory-one strategy}

-As noted by Chen and Zinger in Appendix A of \citep{chenzinger} and shown visually in our \fig{feasible_regions}, when $X$'s strategy is no longer ZD, $Y$'s payoff-maximizing strategy need not be repeated cooperation even if $2P<S+T<2R$.
+As noted in Appendix A of \citet{chenzinger} and shown visually in our \fig{feasible_regions}, when $X$'s strategy is no longer ZD, $Y$'s payoff-maximizing strategy need not be repeated cooperation even if $2P<S+T<2R$.
 Once the feasible region is no longer linear, it is perhaps less tempting to assume that $Y$ always reaches the global maximum (even in the usual IPD with $S+T<2R$), although this assumption does crop up in the literature \citep{payoffcontrol}.
 Investigating the general case is important because ZD strategies impose a particularly strict requirement on the shape of $\mathcal{C}\left(\mathbf{p}\right)$. $X$ may desire more flexibility in how it constrains $\mathcal{C}\left(\mathbf{p}\right)$ and choose a general memory-one strategy with the desired properties.
 Even in contexts besides payoff control, it is beneficial for player $Y$ to know about the reliability of selfish optimization when faced with a general memory-one (or even memory-$n$) player, $X$.

 When $X$'s strategy $\mathbf{p}$ is memory-one but not ZD, we are no longer within the purview of the robustness result of \citet{chenzinger}.
 In this case, for simplicity, we revert to the common assumption that $2P<S+T<2R$ and use the game parameters $\left(3,0,5,1\right)$.
 Here, too, we find that payoff landscapes allow for multiple endpoints under PGA, with no more than three distinct endpoints (when rounded to two decimal points) in any of the payoff landscapes corresponding to $1{,}000$ arcsine-sampled strategies $\mathbf{p}$.
 Unlike in the case of ZD strategies when either $S+T>2R$ or $S+T<2P$, such landscapes appear to be in the minority, yet they occur often enough to be notable.
-Moreover, when such landscapes do occur, they are typically more pathological than the landscapes corresponding to ZD strategies.
-Suboptimal endpoints occur with higher relative frequency and can be further away from true optimality.
-In \fig{distribution_general}, we highlight two strategies $\mathbf{p}$ that exemplify these pathologies.
+Moreover, when such landscapes do occur, they are typically more pathological than those corresponding to ZD strategies.
+Suboptimal endpoints occur with higher relative frequency and can be further away from true optimality. \fig{distribution_general} shows two strategies $\mathbf{p}$ representing particularly pathological cases.
 In both examples of \fig{distribution_general}, the \textit{least} rewarding endpoint attained by $Y$ has the \textit{highest} relative frequency ($\approx\!
 61\%$ in \fig{distribution_general}\textbf{a} and $\approx\!
 44\%$ in \fig{distribution_general}\textbf{b}).

 Furthermore, the endpoint separations in \fig{distribution_general} are quite large.
 The distance between endpoints has important implications for both players.
 From $Y$'s perspective, a larger distance makes the outcome of selfish optimization more uncertain.
 In \fig{distribution_general}\textbf{a}, both players are more likely to receive a significantly suboptimal payoff when $Y$ optimizes selfishly.
 The implications for $X$ are most vivid in \fig{distribution_general}\textbf{b}, where $\pi_{Y}$ is nearly the same at all three endpoints, but $\pi_{X}$ varies significantly.
 The range of $\pi_{X}$ is nearly $R-S$, the difference between the mutually cooperative state $CC$ and the state $CD$ where $X$ is exploited by $Y$.
 Selfish optimization would thus safely bring $Y$ close to optimality and leave $X$'s outcome vulnerable to $Y$'s initial strategy.
 From the perspective of payoff control, strategies like the ones depicted in \fig{distribution_general} would be highly undesirable for $X$.